-Our ongoing marketing engagements are a partnership with one goal:
+Our ongoing marketing partnerships have one goal:

-Leveraging your web presence to meet your organizational goals
+Leverage your web presence to meet your organizational goals

 Your marketing shouldn’t exist in a vacuum.
 The whole point of investing time and money in marketing is to help your nonprofit do more good in the community you serve.